 In order to ensure compliance with the MBTA, it is recommended that lessees survey the project area before construction, vegetation clearing, excavation, discharging fill or other activities which create disturbance, and confirm there are no active migratory bird nests.
-It is recommended lessees contact the USFWS for assistance and
+It is recommended lessees contact the USFWS for assistance and guidance on survey needs, and other compliance issues under the MBTA.
+While the USFWS can recommend methods (such as surveys and timing windows) to avoid unintentional take, responsibility for compliance with the MBTA rests with lessees.

-- guidance on survey needs, and other compliance issues under the MBTA.
-While the USFWS can recommend methods (such as surveys and timing windows) to avoid unintentional take, responsibility for compliance with the MBTA rests with lessees. - c.
+- c.
 Lessees are advised that they must comply with the provisions of the Marine Mammal Protection Act of 1972, as amended (16 USC 1361-1407).
 USFWS shares authority for marine mammals with the NMFS. - d.
 Peregrine falcon nesting sites are known to occur in the sale area.
 Lessees are advised that disturbing a peregrine falcon nest violates federal law.
 Lessees are required to comply with the federal resource recovery plan for the arctic peregrine falcon. - e.
-Lessee are advised that the Magnuson-Stevens Fishery Conservation and Management Act requires identification of Essential Fish Habitat (EFH) for all species managed under a federal Fisheries Management Plan.
+Lessees are advised that the Magnuson-Stevens Fishery Conservation and Management Act requires identification of Essential Fish Habitat (EFH) for all species managed under a federal Fisheries Management Plan.
 Subsequent exploration and/or development activities associated with the lease sale may be subject to consultation under EFH.
-EFH information, consultation, guidance, and species life history information are available on the NMFS website at http://www.fakr.noaa.gov/habitat.
+EFH information, consultation, guidance, and species life history information are available from the National Marine Fisheries Service (NMFS).

-8. North Slope Borough
+10. North Slope Borough

 - a.
 Lessees are advised that the NSB Assembly has adopted a comprehensive plan and land management regulations under Title 29 of the Alaska Statutes (AS 29.40.020-040).
-The NSB regulations require borough approval for all proposed uses, development, and master plans.
-The former NSBCMP policies are included as part of the NSB zoning regulations (Title 19) and all NSB permit approvals will require the proposal to be substantially consistent with these policies. - b.
-Lessees are advised that restricting access to and use of fish camps and other subsistence use areas defined in the NSB Traditional Land Use Inventory, may violate the former NSBCMP and NSBMC subsistence harvest protection and land use regulations.
+The NSB's Title 19 for zoning, and other borough regulations, require borough approval for all proposed uses, development, and master plans.
+It is the lessee's responsibility to obtain and comply all authorizations and permits relating to lease activities. - b.
+Lessees are advised that restricting access to and use of fish camps and other subsistence use areas defined in the NSB Traditional Land Use Inventory, may violate subsistence harvest protection and land use regulations.
 Lessees are advised to consult with the NSB Planning Department and local communities during planning of operations. - c.
-Lessees are encouraged to bring one or more residents of communities in the area of operations into their planning process.
+Lessees are encouraged to include residents of communities in the area of operations into their planning process.
 Local communities have a unique understanding of their environment and community activities.
 Involving local community residents in the earliest stages of the planning process for oil and gas activities can be beneficial to the industry and to the community.
 Community representation on management teams developing plans of operation, oil spill contingency plans, and other permit applications can help communities understand permitting obligations and help industry to understand community values and expectations for oil and gas operations being conducted in and around their area. - d.
-In order to protect species that are sensitive to noise or movement, horizontal and vertical buffers will be required, consistent with aircraft, vehicle, and vessel operations regulated by NSB Code &19.70.050(I)(1), which codifies former NSBCMP policy 2.4.4.(a).
+In order to protect species that are sensitive to noise or movement, horizontal and vertical buffers will be required, consistent with aircraft, vehicle, and vessel operations regulated by NSB Code B19.70.050(I)(1).
 Lessees are encouraged to apply the following provisions governing aircraft operations in and near the sale area: - i.
-From June 1 to August 31, aircraft overflights must avoid identified brant, white fronted goose, tundra swan, king eider, common eider, and yellow-billed loon nesting and brood rearing habitat, and from August 15 to September 15, the fall
+From June 1 to August 31, aircraft overflights must avoid identified brant, white fronted goose, tundra swan, king eider, common eider, and yellow-billed loon nesting and brood rearing habitat, and from August 15 to September 15, the fall staging areas for geese, tundra swans, and shorebirds, by an altitude of 1,500 ft, or a lateral distance of 1 mi. - ii.
+To the extent practicable, all aircraft should maintain an altitude greater than 1,500 ft or a lateral distance of 1 mi, excluding takeoffs and landings, from caribou and muskoxen concentrations.